top of page

 It is difficult to block out the chatter this close to the Kentucky Derby, and the noise will only grow louder as we approach May 2nd.
 Keeping things in perspective - as we have done from the beginning - remains the best approach.

-After all, many of the same talking heads still had Napoleon Solo on their Top Ten Lists until the recent 100-point preps.
+After all, many of the talking heads still had Napoleon Solo on their Top Ten Lists up until his recent 100-point prep.

 They ride the tide.